Short-time universal scaling in an isolated quantum system after a quench: Renormalization-group flow

-In the regime $\ell > \ell_{\rm dq}$, where $\Omega_0$ has stopped flowing, Eqs.~\reff{eq:RG12} with $d_c=4$ and fixed $\Omega_0$ are very similar to the RG equations of the quantum system in equilibrium at $T\neq 0$ (see, e.g., Ref.~\cite{Sachdev11}) in the classical regime (i.e., for large $\ell$ such that $\Lambda \rme^{-\ell}\leq T$) in which $T$ does not renormalize~\cite{Fisher88}, with $\Omega_0$ playing the role of a temperature (see Appendix~\ref{A-eqRGflow}).
-In particular, the former and the latter admit the fixed points $Q(\Omega_0)\equiv (r^*_{\rm dy}(\Omega_0),u^*_{\rm dy}(\Omega_0))$ and $Q_{\rm eq}(T) \equiv (r^*_{\rm eq}(T),u^*_{\rm eq}(T))$, respectively, of $(r,u)$ which describe \emph{dynamical} and \emph{equilibrium} scaling behaviors emerging when $r$ in Eq.~\reff{eq:Hamiltonian} approaches $r^*_{\rm dy,eq}$.
-Remarkably, up to this order in perturbation theory, the critical exponents $\nu$ derived from these RG equations are the same and they equal $\nu_{\rm eq}$.
-In addition, as discussed in Appendix~\ref{A-eqRGflow}, one can define a sort of \emph{effective temperature} $T = T_{\rm eff}(\Omega_0)$ such that the systems which are critical under equilibrium conditions are also critical after the quench.
-This implies that the (linearized) critical lines of $Q$ and $Q_{\rm eq}$ in the $(r,u)$-plane are the same, though $Q(\Omega_0) \neq Q_{\rm eq}(T_{\rm eff}(\Omega_0))$.
-Only for $\Omega_0\gg\Lambda$, these two fixed-points coincide, with $T_{\rm eff} = \Omega_0/4$ and $r^*_{\rm dy}(\Omega_0) = r^*_{\rm eq}(T_{\rm eff}) = - \epsilon\Lambda^2/6$.
-(In passing, we mention that $Q(\Omega_0) = Q_{\rm eq}(T_{\rm eff}(\Omega_0))$ also for $\Omega_0\ll \Lambda$, see Appendix~\ref{A-eqRGflow}.)
-In this respect and up to this order in perturbation theory, the dynamical transition (in the notion of Refs.~\cite{Sciolla2010,Sciolla11,Gambassi2011}) has some of the features of the equilibrium transition occurring at $T_{\rm eff}$, though differences could emerge at higher orders in perturbation theory or in quantities which depend on $Q$ or on the post-quench distribution at short length scales, which is definitely not thermal \cite{Smacchia} (see further below).
-It also remains to be seen whether $T_{\rm eff}$ has any thermodynamic or dynamic role in the system, e.g., entering into fluctuation-dissipation relations~\cite{PhysRevB.84.212404,Foini11}.
+{According to this scaling, the RG flow can be parameterized in terms of the time $t$ elapsed from the quench by setting $\ell = \ell_t \equiv \ln (\Lambda t)$.} Equations \eqref{eq:RG12} are actually valid up to a typical time $t^*$ discussed later, after which thermalization may take place, according to the dynamical scenario sketched in Fig.~\ref{fig:sketch}.
+For $\Omega_0\ll \Lambda$, inspection of Eq.~\reff{eq:RG2} shows that the effective coupling constant is $u\Lambda^{d-3}$ and therefore the upper critical dimensionality is $d_c=3$, i.e., the same as in equilibrium at $T=0$.
+In the opposite case of a deep quench $\Omega_0 \gg \Lambda$, the effective coupling is $\Omega_0 u \Lambda^{d-4}$ and, correspondingly, $d_c=4$ (see Appendix~\ref{app:app1}).
+This kind of \emph{dimensional crossover} is similar to the one occurring in equilibrium quantum systems upon varying $T$ \cite{Sachdev11,Sondhi97,Fisher88} (or in classical statistical systems in spatial confinement, see, e.g., Ref.~\cite{FiniteSize}). {Equations \reff{eq:RG12} with constant $\Omega_0$, $d_c=4$ (i.e., for a deep quench), and $d<d_c$ admit a non-trivial, stable fixed point $Q_{\rm dy}(\Omega_0)\equiv (r^*_{\rm dy}(\Omega_0),u^*_{\rm dy}(\Omega_0))$ in the $(r,u)$-plane, which describes a \emph{dynamical phase transition}.
+In particular, depending on the initial values $(r,u)$ of the parameters, after the non-universal transient of duration $t\simeq \Lambda^{-1}$ depicted in Fig.~\ref{fig:sketch}, their post-quench effective values $(r(\ell_t),u(\ell_t))$ determined by solving Eqs.~\reff{eq:RG12} may approach the fixed point $Q_{\rm dy}$ characterized by scaling behavior and aging.
+When $t$ exceeds $t^*$, $Q_{\rm dy}$ is generically destabilized as discussed further below.} The RG Eqs.~\reff{eq:RG12} are also very similar to those of this same quantum system in equilibrium at temperature $T$ (see, e.g., Ref.~\cite{Sachdev11}) --- with $\Omega_0$ playing the role of $T$ --- characterized by an \emph{equilibrium} fixed point $Q_{\rm eq}(T) \equiv (r^*_{\rm eq}(T),u^*_{\rm eq}(T))$.
+Remarkably, up to this order in perturbation theory, the critical exponents $\nu$ derived by linearizing these two sets of RG equations around $Q_{\rm dy}$ and $Q_{\rm eq}$ are the same and equal $\nu_\text{eq} = 1/2 + \epsilon(N+2)/[4(N+8)] + {\mathcal O}(\epsilon^2)$, where $\epsilon \equiv d_c - d$ indicates the deviation from the upper critical dimensionality of the model.
+One can actually define an \emph{effective temperature} $T = T_{\rm eff}(\Omega_0)$ such that the systems which are critical under equilibrium conditions are also critical after the quench.
+This implies that the (linearized) critical lines of $Q_{\rm dy}$ and $Q_{\rm eq}$ in the $(r,u)$-plane are the same, though $Q_{\rm dy}(\Omega_0) \neq Q_{\rm eq}(T_{\rm eff}(\Omega_0))$.
+Only for $\Omega_0\gg\Lambda$, these two fixed points coincide, with $T_{\rm eff} = \Omega_0/4$ and $r^*_{\rm dy}(\Omega_0) = r^*_{\rm eq}(T_{\rm eff}) = - \epsilon \Lambda^2 (N+2)/[2(N+8)] + {\mathcal O}(\epsilon^2)$.
+In passing, we mention that the same happens also for $\Omega_0\ll \Lambda$.
+In this respect and up to this order in perturbation theory, the dynamical transition (in the notion of Refs.~\cite{Sciolla2010,Sciolla11,Gambassi2011}) has some of the features of the equilibrium transition occurring at $T_{\rm eff}$, though differences could emerge at higher orders in perturbation theory or in quantities which depend on $Q_{\rm dy}$ or on the post-quench distribution at short length scales, which is definitely not thermal \cite{Smacchia} (see further below).
+It also remains to be seen whether the $T_{\rm eff}$ defined above has any thermodynamic or dynamic role in the system, e.g., entering into fluctuation-dissipation relations~\cite{PhysRevB.84.212404,Foini11}.